 - The Employee State Insurance Corporation registration of the business

 - Complete sales tax return in the name of the firm, fully acknowledged.
-Note: The accepting authority must properly recognize the portion of the sales tax return that displays the firm’s name.
+Note: The accepting authority must correctly recognize the portion of the sales tax return that displays the firm’s.

 - The most recent electricity bill is no older than three months.